How to separate personal and business finances in Canada?

 Adopt Effective Expense Tracking Practices

-Implement a zero-based budgeting approach, allocating every dollar of income to specific expenses or savings before spending.
+Try a zero-based budgeting approach, where you set aside every dollar you earn for specific expenses or savings before you spend.
 This method prevents unplanned purchases, ensures every dollar has a purpose, and helps maintain a balanced financial plan.
-Set aside a fixed percentage of income for savings or debt repayment, making these priorities automatic parts of your budget.
+Set aside a fixed percentage of your income for savings or debt repayment.
+Make these priorities automatic parts of your budget.

-Schedule monthly financial reviews to compare actual expenses against planned budget figures.
-During these reviews, identify any discrepancies, cut unnecessary costs, and reallocate funds where needed.
-Using real-time expense tracking tools provides immediate feedback, enabling quick adjustments and fostering accountability.
+Set up a monthly financial review to compare your actual expenses with your planned budget.
+During these reviews, keep an eye out for any discrepancies, cut out the unnecessary costs, and move money around as needed.
+Using real-time expense tracking tools gives you immediate feedback, so you can make quick adjustments and hold yourself accountable.

-Incorporate envelope budgeting for variable expenses like dining out or entertainment by physically or digitally dividing funds into separate categories.
-This visual method limits spending in each category, encouraging mindful purchasing decisions.
-Continuously refine your tracking system to suit evolving financial circumstances, ensuring consistent progress toward financial stability.
+Try using envelope budgeting for expenses like dining out or entertainment by physically or digitally dividing your funds into separate categories.
+This visual method puts a limit on how much you spend in each category, encouraging you to think twice before buying.
+Keep tweaking your tracking system to fit changing financial situations, and make sure you’re always moving towards financial stability.